alem-platform/sprint-js/story07/class-on-click/README.md

 - [class-on-click.html](https://github.com/alem-platform/sprint-js/blob/main/story07/class-on-click/class-on-click.html)

-Fell free to modify provided file according to your needs, and don't forget to link your solution to the HTML file.
+Feel free to modify provided file according to your needs, and don't forget to link your solution to the HTML file.
 If necessary, you can add your own CSS file.

 ### Resources